 Even worse is how helpless Hagrid is.

-Harry's Hope Spot when Sirius tells Harry he's his godfather and offers Harry the chance to move in with him, just to have it snatched away.
-For a brief moment it seemed his dreams were coming true and he could leave the Dursleys, just for reality to come back.
+Harry's Hope Spot when Sirius tells Harry he's his godfather and offers him the chance to move in with him, just to have it snatched away.
+For a brief moment, it seemed his dreams were coming true and he could leave the Dursleys, just for reality to come back.
 No wonder he was so despondent despite saving Sirius and Buckbeak's life.

 Lupin leaving, especially when you consider just how many jobs he must have lost in this same way.
 No matter how good he is at the job, or how well liked he is by his co-workers or pupils, it always comes down to how long he can keep his condition a secret.
 All it takes is one person letting slip the fact that he's a werewolf, and he's fired/has to quit because of Fantastic Racism.

 The fact that James and Lily were killed by Voldemort because one of James' best friends since his first year at Hogwarts decided to betray them to the Death Eaters.
 Then Pettigrew decided to fake his death and frame Sirius for it once it led to Voldemort's downfall and Sirius had to spend most of his life in prison for something he didn't do while Remus went on thinking all of his friends were dead.
 No wonder Sirius and Remus wanted to kill him.

 “You don’t understand!” whined Pettigrew.
 “He would have killed me, Sirius!”
 “THEN YOU SHOULD HAVE DIED!” roared Black.
 “DIED RATHER THAN BETRAY YOUR FRIENDS, AS WE WOULD HAVE DONE FOR YOU!”

 Harry cries for the first time (ever, seeing he hadn't cried in the books yet even, aside from drying his eyes around Dumbledore and Lupin).